A Compositional Approach to Verifying Modular Robotic Systems: Beyond the Case Study

 \subsection{Compositionality enables Interchangeability}

 One of the advantages of our approach is that we can swap a node's implementation with another (similar) implementation, which may be modelled and verified using different specification languages and verification tools to the original node, as long as the new implementation conforms to the \gls{fol} contract.
-For example, instead of using a \gls{bdi} agent (as we do in \S\ref{sec:exampleSystem}) we might choose a simpler way of making the systems' executive decisions that still satisfies $\mathcal{G}_A(\overline{o_A})$.
+For example, instead of using a Gwendolen \gls{bdi} agent (as we do in \S\ref{sec:exampleSystem}) we might choose a simpler way of making the systems' executive decisions that still satisfies $\mathcal{G}_A(\overline{o_A})$.

-To demonstrate the modularity of our approach, this section describes a re-specification and verification of the \textbf{Agent} (\S\ref{sec:verifyAnget}) in Dafny~\cite{leino2010dafny}, which is a programming language enriched with specification constructs -- for example: pre-/post-conditions and loop invariants.
+To demonstrate the modularity of our approach, this section describes a re-specification and verification of the \textbf{Agent} (\S\ref{sec:verifyAnget}) node in Dafny~\cite{leino2010dafny}.
+That is, we replace the Gwendolen BDI implementation and verification with this new Dafny implementation.
+Dafny is a programming language enriched with specification constructs -- for example: pre-/post-conditions and loop invariants\footnote{Note that our Dafny model uses \texttt{function method} constructs from Dafny 3.x which are deprecated in the latest version (4.9.1).
+However, the proof obligations are still discharged using normal functions in Dafny version 4.9.1.}.
 This enables the functional correctness of Dafny programs to be statically verified, by translating them into the intermediate verification language Boogie~\cite{barnett2005boogie} and using the theorem prover Z3~\cite{de2008z3} to automatically discharge the proof obligations for the specification statements in the program.

-The idea here is that instead of using a \gls{bdi} program, the decision-making algorithm(s) will be implemented in a general-purpose programming language, for example C++ or Python for compatibility with \gls{ros}.
+The idea here is that instead of using a Gwendolen \gls{bdi} program, the decision-making algorithm(s) will be implemented in a general-purpose programming language, for example C++ or Python for compatibility with \gls{ros}.
 So we use Dafny to implement and verify the algorithms that the new decision-making component will execute.
 Our prior work demonstrates that the correspondence between Dafny and general-purpose languages, such as Python, makes it relatively straightforward to translate between formal models and implemented code \cite{farrell2021formal}.